Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Home and road insights

-- Jacksonville has not covered the spread at home, and is 0-3 overall there, this season.
+- Jacksonville is winless against the spread, and 0-3 overall, at home this season.

 - This season, in three home games, Jacksonville has hit the over once.

-- Miami is 1-2 overall, with two wins against the spread, in away games.
+- Miami has two wins against the spread, and is 1-2 overall, on the road.

-- This season, in three road games, Miami has gone over the total twice.
+- In three road games this season, Miami has gone over the total twice.

 Powered by Data Skrive.